 Compared to conventional bearing materials, needles made of silicon nitride have the advantage of low weight as well as superior hardness and toughness properties.

-Si3N4 is a popular material in the semiconductor industry.
+Si3N4 is also a popular material in the semiconductor industry.
 It is suitable for use in vacuum and can increase accuracy in guide elements such as linear guides as rollers and rails due to its insensitivity to temperature fluctuations.

 The effort required to sinter silicon nitride ceramics is comparatively high: they cannot be produced under atmospheric conditions; a sintering plant is required that can implement the sintering process under high nitrogen working pressure.

-The pressure sintering plants available for such applications are of vertical design, as the combination of pressure and the temperature required here is difficult to implement in a horizontal design.
+The pressure sintering plants available on the market for such applications are of vertical design, as the combination of pressure and the temperature required here is difficult to implement in a horizontal design.
 However, components such as needles, capillaries and long, thin rods cannot be introduced into the furnace standing or hanging - they have to be placed on charge support plates.
 The most suitable pressure sintering plant for the desired application therefore builds horizontally - which also improves the loading for all other types of sintered products.

 Ceramdis became aware of PVA Industrial Vacuum Systems, a subsidiary of PVA TePla, through a reference from the German ceramic industry.
 The German specialist for high temperature vacuum systems does not only rely on its extensive experience in the construction of horizontal pressure sintering systems for the hard metal industry, but has also already completed many successful projects with large and small systems for the sintering of engineering ceramics.
 Thus, PVA Industrial Vacuum Systems was able to offer and supply Ceramdis with exactly the system they were looking for.